fierte-product-development/Standard-Library-Extension/README.md

 * subprocess_wrappers.py

-	subprocessWrappers is a wrapper of subprocess.run and Popen.
+	subprocessWrappers is a wrapper of `run` and `Popen`.
-	This wrapper executes run and Popen with appropriate encoding on Windows/Linux and capture settings.
+	This wrapper executes `run` and `Popen` with appropriate encoding on Windows/Linux and capture settings.
 	```python
 	from fmodules.subprocess_wrappers import subprocessWrappers